1gm/dca/README.md

 #### volume difference

-The aim is to buy at least X amount (in cents) of Bitcoin so the system places a market order at asking price.
+The aim is to roughly X amount (in cents) of Bitcoin so the system places a market order at asking price.
 This means sometimes the amount purchased is higher or lower than intended but will always exceed the outcomes provided by the recurring fee feature (you'll get more BTC for your $$).